ouladck/Docusign/README.md

 ...
 ```

-or set account dynamicly by changing `dynamic` value to '1' in `config/docusign.php`
+or set account informations dynamically by changing `dynamic` value to '1' in `config/docusign.php`
 ```php

     'dynamic' => '1',
 ```
-and set account information in a session
+and set account informations in a session
 ```php
 session(['integrator_key' => $your_integrator_key])
 session(['email' => $your_email])